 We leverage recent advancements in machine learning to develop an integrated method to solve globally and estimate models featuring agent heterogeneity, nonlinear constraints, and aggregate uncertainty.
 Using simulated data, we show that the proposed method accurately estimates the parameters of a nonlinear Heterogeneous Agent New Keynesian (HANK) model with a zero lower bound (ZLB) constraint.
 We further apply our method to estimate this HANK model using U.S. data.
 In the estimated model, the interaction between the ZLB constraint and idiosyncratic income risks emerges as a key source of aggregate output volatility.

-Climate Minsky Moments and Endogenous Financial Crises, with Matthias Kaldorf - Download PDF - Bundesbank DP
+Climate Minsky Moments and Endogenous Financial Crises, with Matthias Kaldorf - Download PDF - BIS WP

-Does a shift to ambitious climate policy increase financial fragility?
-In this paper, we develop a quantitative macroeconomic model with carbon taxes and endogenous financial crises to study such "Climate Minsky Moments".
-By reducing asset returns, an accelerated transition to net zero exerts deleveraging pressure on the financial sector, initially elevating the financial crisis probability substantially.
-However, carbon taxes improve long-run financial stability since permanently lower asset returns reduce the buildup of excessive leverage.
-Quantitatively, we find that the net financial stability effect of ambitious climate policy is positive for low but empirically plausible social discount rates.
+How does a shift to ambitious climate policy affect financial stability?
+We develop a quantitative macroeconomic model with carbon taxes and endogenous financial crises to study so-called ``Climate Minsky Moments''.
+By reducing asset returns, an accelerated transition to net zero initially elevates the crisis probability substantially.
+However, carbon taxes enhance long-run financial stability by diminishing the relative size of the financial sector.
+Quantitatively, the net financial stability effect is only negative for higher social discount rates.
+Even then, the welfare effects of ``Climate Minsky Moments'' are, at most, second-order relative to the real costs and benefits of an accelerated transition.

 We examine how private sector agents might learn a new monetary strategy in a stochastic environment in which large inflationary and deflationary shocks may occur unexpectedly.
 We consider a central bank that adopts a new asymmetric average inflation targeting rule aimed at countering the disinflationary bias imparted by the effective lower bound (ELB).
 The new rule is announced while at the ELB.
 The most crucial time for learning runs from when rates would be near liftoff under the old strategy through early liftoff under the new rule.
 Recessionary shocks during this time could delay learning while large inflationary shocks could outright stop it, inhibiting the ability of the new strategy to address the costs associated with the ELB.
 A large inflation surprise may thus give rise to a novel policy dilemma: The central bank could offset some of the inflation-induced learning loss by being even more accommodative than its new strategy, but this decision comes at the cost of higher near-term inflation and greater uncertainty about monetary policy.